 Separate the creative work from the creative team

-Comments and feedback that sit behind the approvals should be on the work itself, not the person or team who did it.
-Feedback should be open ended questions that build on the core idea, or constructive comments that help improve the creative idea.
+Approval feedback should be on the work itself, not the people who did it.
+Feedback should be constructive.
+It should be comments and questions that improve the work.

-The approval team should be objective and frame questions about how the creative work relates back to the brief, and the target audience.
+Approvers should be objective.
+They should ask open questions about how the creative work relates back to the brief, and the target audience.

 - “Can you talk me through how you see (target audience) reacting to this?” (open question and refers back to the customer)